-On Monday, July 29, 2019, staff and the consultant will review this Interim Report with Council in a workshop setting.
-The purpose of the review is to obtain Council's input, and address Council's questions, on the service model options before the report is finalized and recommendations provided.
+On Monday, July 29, 2019, staff and the consultant reviewed the Interim Report and its assessment of the service model options with Council's Governance and Priorities Committee.
+The purpose of the review was to obtain input, and address Committee members' questions, on the service model options before finalizing the report and providing recommendations.
+The Committee heard in the same meeting from representatives of three economic development agencies, including MIBI, the Nanaimo Chamber of Commerce, and Community Futures (Central Island).